 - Review the checklist and click Resolve or Edit to make any necessary changes.

-- When you're ready, click Start Workflow to start sending your automation.
+- When you're ready, click Start Sending to start sending your automation.

-- In the pop-up modal, click Start Workflow to confirm.
+- In the pop-up modal, click Start Sending to confirm.

 A good birthday email helps subscribers know you care, and can also encourage them to make a purchase.
 Here are some tips to ensure success with birthday emails.